Mobility vs Stability: How to Better Understand How Your Body Works

 Mobility and stability are two completely different functions in your body, determined by different bone and joint systems.
 Mobility is the ability to move, while stability has to do with being not easily moved, altered or firmly fixed.

 To put it simply, mobility is about moving your body freely, while stability is about keeping your body steady and strong.

 What Are Hinge Joints and Ball and Socket Joints?

-The hinge joints are the joints of the elbow and knees.
-They are meant to only flex and extend.
-I like comparing them to the hinges of a door.
-For that type of joint, hinge joint, they require stability which means strong muscles to support their extension and flexion.
-Again, if we talk about the elbow, we need the muscles above (biceps and triceps) and muscles below (forearms muscles) to be strong to support the flexion and extension.
-It’s very common for women – I am one of them! – to have hypertension of the elbow and that can indicate weak muscles (especially triceps muscle).
-For hinge joints like the elbow and knee the priority is stability, so it is important to strengthen muscles above and below the joint.
+Hinge joints are the joints of the elbow and knees.
+They are meant to only flex and extend, much like the hinges of a door.
+For this type of joint, stability is key.
+Strong muscles are needed to support their extension and flexion.
+For example, for the elbow, we need the muscles above (biceps and triceps) and below (forearm muscles) to be strong to support the flexion and extension.
+Weakness in these muscles can lead to hypertension of the elbow and other joint problems.

 On the other hand, ball and socket joints, like the shoulder and hips, need mobility.
 They need to move freely to function properly.
 If the range of motion is compromised in these joints, it can lead to problems in the joints above or below.
 For example, tight shoulders can lead to head forward posture or rib cage protrusion, and tight hips can affect the knee joint or lower back.
 To improve your mobility, dynamic movement, stretches and self-myofascial release are recommended.

 Why Is Understanding Mobility and Stability Important?